hritik-rai/hritik-rai/README.md

 # Pythonic Portfolio Website 🐍

 A modern, responsive portfolio website with a Python-inspired dark theme, built for data scientists and ML engineers.
+Features an interactive snake trail animation that follows your cursor!

 ## Features

 - **🎨 Pythonic Design**: Dark theme with Python blue (#3776AB) and yellow (#FFD43B) accents
 - **📱 Responsive**: Works perfectly on desktop and mobile devices
-- **⚡ Interactive**: Smooth animations, typewriter effects, and hover animations
+- **⚡ Interactive**: Snake trail cursor animation, typewriter effects, and hover animations
+- **🐍 Python Snake Animation**: Procedural snake that follows mouse cursor with realistic golden python patterns
+- **👋 Welcome Message**: Friendly greeting at the top of the page
+- **🖼️ Profile Integration**: Real profile picture display in about section
 - **🔧 Easy to Customize**: Simple configuration in JavaScript for easy updates
 - **🚀 Performance Optimized**: Fast loading with modern web technologies
 - **♿ Accessible**: Built with accessibility best practices